Biography

 Dublin, Ireland

 His work is characterized by a process-driven investigation into stochastic systems, exploring the tension between ordered geometry and entropic dissolution through custom-engineered tools and fluid dynamics.
-This inquiry into responsive environments has been established through a significant exhibition history in New York, notably at The Sylvia Wald and Po Kim Gallery.
-In 2019, his work was featured in the acclaimed exhibition Turbulence alongside international artists held in the permanent collections of The Museum of Modern Art (MoMA) and The Metropolitan Museum of Art.
-Most recently, he was one of three featured artists in the 2024 exhibition Genesis at the same venue, an event attended by the Deputy Consulate General of Ireland in New York, marking his third major presentation with the gallery.
+This inquiry into responsive environments has been established through a significant exhibition history in New York and Miami.
+In 2019, his work was featured at The Sylvia Wald and Po Kim Gallery in Manhattan in the acclaimed exhibition Turbulence, alongside international artists represented in the permanent collections of The Museum of Modern Art (MoMA) and The Metropolitan Museum of Art.
+Most recently, he was one of three featured artists in the 2024 exhibition Genesis at the same venue, marking his third major presentation with the gallery.

 Reef